melvars/kloud/README.md

 - Open source

 ## Installation
-To install and run Kloud, you can either download the latest release on GitHub or use the "Development setup" instructions below to build an executable yourself.
-After that you can easily start the server via `java -jar build/libs/kloud-*-all.jar`

-## Manual setup
+There are several ways to install Kloud:
+* Manual:
     * Setup a Java JDK and JRE Environment
     * Install Gradle
     * Clone repository
     * For development use: `gradle run`
     * For building use: `make` or `gradle build`
-* To install and add the jar to the PATH (most useful on Linux), use `make && sudo make install`
+    * To install and add the jar to the PATH (most useful on Linux), use `sudo make install`
+* Automatic:
+    * If you're using Arch Linux, you can use our build in the AUR to install Kloud (eg. `yay -S kloud`)

 ## Help us with a small donation :)
 <p align="center">